 Family-based immigration procedures can be complex, and time is of the essence.
 Each case is unique, and the process with USCIS can be lengthy.
 Contact the experienced immigration attorneys at Tourzani Law Group, LLC as soon as possible to discuss any concerns you may have about family-based immigration.
 Call Tourzani Law Group, LLC at (201) 987-0036 today to schedule a consultation.

-Tourzani & Long, LLC—we proudly target New York.
+Tourzani & Long, LLC – we proudly service New Jersey and New York.